Which collagen to choose? The Complete Guide to Collagen Types

 Collagen in nutricosmetics

-D-LAB has been a pioneer of collagen in France for 15 years, developing cutting-edge expertise to offer solutions tailored to every need.
+D-LAB has been a pioneer of collagen in France for 15 years, developing cutting-edge expertise to offer solutions tailored to each need.
 We have selected high-quality marine collagens, known for their proven effectiveness and optimal absorption.

-Collactive®: the iconic anti-aging collagen from D-LAB
+Collactive®: D-LAB's iconic anti-aging collagen

-- MSC Certified, ensuring sustainable fishing.
+• MSC Certified, guaranteeing sustainable fishing.

-- Optimal molecular weight of 2,000 Da for rapid absorption.
+• Optimal molecular weight of 2,000 Da for rapid absorption.

 Naticol®: for radiance, anti-spot, and hair

-- Effectiveness from 2.5g/day for skin radiance and hair health, and at 5g/day for anti-aging and firmness.
+• Effectiveness from 2.5g/day for skin radiance and hair health, and at 5g/day for anti-aging and firmness.

-- Improves hair and strengthens skin after 8 weeks.
+• Improves hair and strengthens skin after 8 weeks.

-- Molecular weight similar to that of Collactive® (2,000 Da).
+• Molecular weight similar to that of Collactive® (2,000 Da).

 HMG® Collagen: for joint well-being

-- Dosed at 4g/day, it supports joint comfort and flexibility.
+• Dosed at 4g/day, it supports joint comfort and flexibility.

 Discover the D-LAB collagen range

-Collagen in cosmetic active
+Collagen as a cosmetic active ingredient

 How to choose the most suitable collagen supplement?